bessamgit/bessamgit/README.md

 **Beginner Software Developer | Python, AI, and Object Detection Enthusiast**

 🔥 Currently diving deep into AI and object detection projects using Python and OpenCV
 💡 Continuously learning and pushing the boundaries of software development
-📚 Passionate about transforming ideas into intelligent solutions

 ## 🛠️ Skills